diefenbach/django-lfs/docs/user/concepts/products.rst

 Configurable Product
 --------------------

-* A configurable product is a product with several properties which can be changed by the shop customer.

-* Properties can have different types, e.g. selection field, number field or text field.
-Based on this type the shop customer can enter values to this fields.

-* Properties can optionally change the price of the product.

-* The price of an configurable product is usually calculated by the product's base price plus all selected / entered values of its properties.
+A configurable product is a product with several properties (e.g. color) and options (e.g. red, green, blue) from which a shop customer can choose.
+The provided properties and options can optionally change the total price of the configurable product.
+That is usually calculated by the product's base price plus all selected options of its properties.

 .. index:: single: Product; with Variants

 .. _products_concepts_product_with_variants:

-Product with variants
+Product With Variants
 ---------------------

-* A product with variants consists of two parts: A ``product with variants`` and the variants.
+A product with variants consists of two parts: A ``product with variants`` and the ``variants`` (see below).

-* The ``product with variants`` can be considered as the parent of its variants.

-* The parent can't be sold.
+The ``product with variants`` can be considered as the parent of its ``variants``, which can't be sold.
 It is just a container for the variants and provides default data which can be inherited by the variants.
+The ``product with variants`` uses :doc:`global <properties>` and :doc:`local properties

-* The parent has / defines some properties (global or local) which are the base to create the variants.
+<local_properties>` to create the variants.

 .. index:: single: Product; Variant